Freely-Given-org/ESFM/ESFMspec.md

 directly into an array,
 without having to go through a dictionary/map.

+Creating a new row number is also easier and less expensive.
+You simply need to know the number of existing rows and add one, whereas creating a Id field requires checking all existing Id fields to ensure that it's not a repeat.

 One potential disadvantage of row numbers is the pyschological pressure to ensure that 57 comes after 56, i.e., to assign significance to them and always be wanting to reorder.